SoftUni-Internal/interactive-content/EN/00-Exam/03-Problem.md

 **Here is a link to the** [resources](https://videos.softuni.org/resources/java/java-oop-advanced/12-Java-OOP-Advanced-Final-Exam-Unit-Testing.zip) **for this task.**

-You will receive a skeleton with one a class inside.
+You will receive a skeleton with a single class inside.

-The class will have methods, fields and constructors.
+The class will consist of methods, fields and constructors.

-Cover the whole class with unit tests to make sure that the class is working as intended.
+Cover the entire class with unit tests to make sure that it is working as intended.

 [/task-description]